Colin's Queensland Railways Photo and Video Collection Header

 Once ridiculed for running 3ft 6inch (1067mm) narrow gauge line, by its neighbouring states to the south running standard and broad gauge line, Queensland's rail network is presently, by far, the largest rail network in Australia!
 In fact Queensland Railways was the first operator in the world to adopt narrow gauge (3ft 6inch (1067mm)) for a main line and it remains the system wide gauge within Queensland today.

-According to Queensland Rail's 2022/2023 Annual Report Queensland's network of in use track throughout Queensland (not including cane or light rail networks) consisted of 6,600kms of track with six different rail companies currently operating on the network.
+According to Queensland Rail's 2023/2024 Annual Report, Queensland's network of in use track throughout Queensland (not including cane or light rail networks) consists of 6,600kms of track with six different rail companies currently operating on the network.

 Rail companies that now operate within Queensland's rail network